Young woman sitting and smiling while talking to her peers during a seminar

 Module aims

-- help you enhance your receptivity to the emotional development of infants/young children within a range of settings
+• enhance your receptivity to the emotional development of infants/young children

-- enhance your capacity to describe in fine detail the behaviour and interactions of the baby (or young child) with the main carer and family members, including paying attention to the minutiae of facial expression, tone of voice and style of movement
+• develop a capacity to describe in fine detail the behaviour and interactions of the baby (or young child) as they interact with others in their family and/or nursery environments

 Module assessment